kylebarron/hist-wx-map-layer/README.md

 # Historical weather map layer

+**Update**: an updated project with more limited scope is ongoing at https://github.com/nst-guide/ndfd_historical

 ## Objective

 Create a map layer with historical weather information spanning the continental United States.